 Your incredible talent will be happy to stay.

-Companies are 50% more likely to report below-average team member turnover levels when they keep their leaders and teams engaged through business communication.
-It keeps everyone caught up on what's important to their performance and to their company's success, which keeps them less stressed, less frustrated, and less ready to bolt.
+Companies are 50% more likely to report below-average employee turnover levels when they keep their leaders and teams engaged through business communication.
+It keeps everyone caught up on what’s important to their performance and to their company’s success, which keeps them less stressed, less frustrated and less ready to bolt.

 You can benchmark knowledge sharing.